Preorder Move Slow & Make Things, and enjoy a collection of thoughtful bonus content created just for you!

 cleaning a smoke smell out of wood furniture | the steps

 It’s ideal if this can be done outside on a warm, sunny day but, as I did, you can do it inside.
-You can put the table on a dropcloth, piece of plastic, or just have an old towel under the area you’re scrubbing to catch any drips.
+You can put the table on a dropcloth, or piece of plastic, or just have an old towel under the area you’re scrubbing to catch any drips.

 1.)
 Fill your bucket or container with warm water and 1 tsp Murphy Oil Soap per 1 cup warm water.
 This is a good soap to use on wood and for cleaning a smoke smell (or other strong odors) out of wood furniture.